For Authors: Journal of Extension Duplicate Publication Policy

 Obviously, then, exceptions to the duplicate publication rule apply to sources that include only an abstracted form of a manuscript and sources that have been distributed in only an extremely limited capacity.

 In all cases in which an author is submitting a manuscript containing material previously published in one of the permissible types of sources, the author should inform the JOE editor at the time of submission.
 Also, the manuscript must include an appropriate reference to or acknowledgment of the previously published material.

 Dissemination of Data Prior to a Manuscript’s Publication in JOE

 Another question prospective JOE authors sometimes have relates to concern about delaying the dissemination of crucial information while awaiting publication of a manuscript.
 Extension professionals and other outreach educators are in the business of conveying research-based findings to various stakeholder groups and helping those groups take applicable action.
 If an Extension educator has submitted a manuscript that provides new information related to helping growers battle a crop disease, for example, it is in no one’s best interest to keep that information under wraps while the submission moves through JOE’s review and publication process.
 Consequently, in their efforts to disseminate important information to other professionals and clients, prospective JOE authors may share their findings as needed with various groups and in various formats as long as they do not violate the rules outlined herein.

 For More Information

-For additional information about duplicate publication and self-plagiarism, see APA manual sections 1.09 and 1.10.
+For additional information about duplicate publication and self-plagiarism, see the APA manual.

 Prospective authors who have additional questions about JOE’s duplicate publication policy may contact the JOE editor at firstname.lastname@example.org.